torvalds/linux/Documentation/fb/gxfb.rst

 Advantages:

- * No need to use AMD's VSA code (or other VESA emulation layer) in the BIOS.
+ * Anal need to use AMD's VSA code (or other VESA emulation layer) in the BIOS.
  * It provides a nice large console (128 cols + 48 lines with 1024x768)
    without using tiny, unreadable fonts.